I’ve never been one to pronounce things quite right.

 2 cloves garlic, minced

-½ cup sundried tomatoes, drained if kept in olive oil or water, and chopped
+½ cup sundried tomatoes, drained if kept in olive oil or water,

 1 14oz can artichoke hearts, drained and chopped